 ~ The fourth ceramic compound blocks a further 92% of heat conduction by hollow cenosphere technology which is not glass.

-A Multi-Ceramic Thermal Barrier Coating Engineered to Repel Heat is a true “thermal barrier” coating and not just a reflective paint.
+A Ceramic Thermal Barrier Coating Engineered to Repel Heat is a true “thermal barrier” coating and not just a reflective paint.
 Reflective paints only address Visual Light and lose thermal performance when they get dirty.

 One of our clients, in Quebec Canada, was kind enough to send us a testimonial about their satisfaction with their application in 2014 and a desire for more product.